Shiprock High School

 Shiprock High School is a public high school in Shiprock, New Mexico (USA).
 Shiprock High is part of the Central Consolidated School District along with Kirtland Central High School and Newcomb High School.
-The school colors are Crimson, Silver, and Turquoise and the mascot is the Chieftain.
+The school colors are crimson, silver, and turquoise, and the school mascot is the Chieftain.

 Facilities

 Performing arts center

 Phil L. Thomas Performing Arts Center, is a performance space that is intended for use by various types of the performing arts, including dance, music, theatre and concerts.
-The school has been the host site for the Navajo Times All-Star banquet, honoring local athletes in both New Mexico and Arizona.
+The school has been the host site for the Navajo Times All-Star banquet, which has invited athletes from both New Mexico and Arizona.

 Performers

 A list of performers who have visited and performed at Shiprock High School:

 Athletic facilities

-Shiprock High School's largest sports facility, Chieftain Stadium is used for football games, track and field meets and can be used for soccer games, the Chieftain Pit :(basketball and volleyball), and the Natatorium (swimming).
-There are also a baseball, and softball fields, a 4-court tennis complex, a cross country course, a weight room, and basketball courts.
+Shiprock High School's largest sports facility, Chieftain Stadium, is used for football games, track and field meets, and can also be used for soccer games.
+There is also the Chieftain Pit :(basketball and volleyball) and the Natatorium (swimming).
+There are also baseball and softball fields, a 4-court tennis complex, a cross country course, a weight room, and basketball courts.
 The Navajo Nation and Shiprock High School hosted the 2011 Native Vision : Sports Camp on June 5–7.
-It involved 62 professional and collegiate athletes volunteered to coach, Approximately 800 youth from over 15 tribal nations attended.
+It involved 62 professional and collegiate athletes who volunteered to coach.
+Approximately 800 youth from over 15 tribal nations attended.
 Six sports clinics were offered, including football, basketball, volleyball, soccer, track and lacrosse.